 In the MIPS program, the Promoting Interoperability (PI) category replaces the Medicare Electronic Health Records (EHR) Incentive Program (Meaningful Use) and is intended to promote patient engagement and the electronic exchange of information using certified EHR technology (CEHRT).
 Beginning in 2019, you will submit a single set of Promoting Interoperability Objectives and Measures to align with 2015 Edition CEHRT.
 This set includes new and existing Promoting Interoperability performance category measures organized under 4 objectives.
 Measures are no longer classified as base score or performance score measures.

 Extreme and uncontrollable circumstances

-Lack of control over the availability of Certified EHR Technology (CEHRT)
+Lack of control over the availability of CEHRT